 Interestingly, the popping up of such establishments created some controversy with citizens in the 1890’s, with some church members expressing offense at the sale of coffee during time that should be devoted to religious activity.
 The hours of such establishments may have become regulated, but no municipal code could reign in the popularity of coffee over the next few decades.

 As early as 1870, coffee palaces started to appear throughout the country as an alternative to establishments that served alcohol, creating a sort of higher cultural perception of the beverage.
-Indeed, coffee palaces became known as places to conduct business, attend sophisticated social gathers, and spend leisure time surrounded by intellectuals.
+Indeed, coffee palaces became known as places to conduct business, attend sophisticated social gatherings, and spend leisure time surrounded by intellectuals.
 Those that still exist are beautiful reminders of the long and important history of coffee in Australia.

 Cafe culture, in the form of coffee shops and espresso bars, has also maintained its place in modern society.
-Across the globe, establishments like Starbucks provide a much needed study space for university students, conference rooms for businessmen and women, or simply a place to escape the heat of summer (or the cold of the winter!)
+Across the globe, establishments like Starbucks provide a much needed study space for university students, conference rooms for businessmen and women, or simply a place to escape the heat of summer (or the cold of the winter!).

 In a sense, coffee is the perfect way to have your cake and eat it, too.